Multi-store setup options

 - You can host single stores in different AWS regions.
 For example, you can host the US store in N. Virginia and the DE store—in Frankfurt.

-- Traffic distribution is independent for every store* due to ALB+NLBs (ALB–>NLB–>Nginx–>PHP-FPM).
+- Traffic distribution is independent for every store* because of ALB+NLBs (ALB–>NLB–>Nginx–>PHP-FPM).

 In each AWS account, you can have several stores.